Symplectomorphisms of some Weinstein 4-manifolds: Introduction

 \subsection{Monodromy and moduli spaces of complex structures}

-We end with some motivation and speculations.
+We end with some further motivation.
 Why would one expect autoequivalences of $D(Y)$ to have mirrors realised by symplectomorphisms?
 For our families, we conjecture that all of these symplectomorphisms are induced by monodromy in the complex moduli space for $M$.

-For the finite list of semi-definite cases, $M$ is the Milnor fibre of a simple elliptic singularity.
+For the finite list of cases where the intersection pairing associated to $D$ is semi-definite, $M$ is the Milnor fibre of a simple elliptic singularity.
 It compactifies to a del Pezzo surface $X$, with $M = X \backslash E$, for $E \subset X$ a smooth anticanonical.
 The moduli space of pairs $(X', E')$, where $X'$ is deformation equivalent to $X$ and $E' \subset X'$ smooth anticanonical, is well understood.
 Aspects of this will be revisited in Section \ref{sec:monodromy_semidef_symplectic_side}.

 For now, focus on the case where $D$ is negative definite.
 There is now no a priori reason to expect the Stein mainfold $M$ to be a variety.
 To get a precise `complex moduli space' for $M$, consider the smoothing component of the singularity for which $M$ is a Milnor fibre, with the discriminant locus removed; call this ${\mathbf{S}}$.
 Note that one expects monodromy in a smoothing component to always induce compactly supported symplectomorphisms, whereas for the full complex moduli space in the semi-definite case this won't always be true.